dkrymlov/petprojects/Projects/DemoCRUD/README.md

 # Demo CRUD
-# Про проект
+# About
-Проект для демонстрації навичок освоєних технологій та принципів
+This project is created to demonstrate my skills on used technologies.
+It is alike a Web Marketplace.
-# Як запустити
+# Features

+Secure register and login system

+Administration panel

+Add items to database from MS Excel files

+Export DB as Admin

+Full CRUD Interface(each page has it`s own landing)

+Shopping cart

+Useful diagrams to items on stock

+Possibility to see all brands and sellers, and check their own items

+# How to make it work
-1) Запустити проект у будь якому середовищі розробки з підтримкою Java, Spring/Spring Boot, Maven
+1) Run project in IDE which supports Java, Spring/Spring Boot, Maven

-2) Відкрити зєднання серверу MYSQL, база даних проекту створиться автоматично

-3) Вказати в файлі конфігурацій інформацію для підєднання до серверу БД
+2) Create MySql connection, create empty database, tables will be auto created

+3) In Spring config file set path to database and it`s name

-4) Запустити Spring Boot Application
+4) Run Spring Boot Application class

-# Використані технології
+# Technologies
 Java 8

 JUnit 5